 Many couples are choosing less traditional weddings, which allows them to get creative with their wedding décor, making the day feel even more one-of-a-kind.
 Using the natural beauty of flowers to elevate the look of your bridal table is one way of expressing your personal style.
-Leading Sydney floral stylist Dominique Hardy reveals in an easy step-by-step tutorial the secrets of creating a stunning floral garland, overflowing with colour and texture that will make your bridal table one to be envied.
+We have put together an easy step-by-step tutorial the secrets of creating a stunning floral garland, overflowing with colour and texture that will make your bridal table one to be envied.

 M A T E R I A L S